 James Cooksey – Westminster Property Association

-The current key areas of focus for joint working are:
+The current key areas of strategic focus are:

 - INFLUENCE – A unified voice for the West End in lobbying for fiscal devolution alongside a data observatory role and a single point of contact for the West End;

 - GREENER – A West End that is healthier and greener with a focus on a zero/low carbon economy and a clear objective of creating a Central London Zero Emission Zone (ZEZ);